Goofy Road Trip Movies: “A Goofy Movie” Review

 You can’t do a series on cinema’s goofiest road trip movies without including the king of goof himself, Goofy, who stars in A Goofy Movie.
-That would almost be sacrilege, but to Disney rather.
+That would almost be sacrilege.
 Plus, it features the voice of Jason Marsden, whom 90s kids fell in love with on Step by Step and Boy Meets World, and Pauly Shore as Bobby Zimmeruski (yes, the leaning tower of cheeza guy).

 Ah, we see we’ve caught your attention.
 So sit back, relax, and enjoy our A Goofy Movie review.
 (And please, feel free to sing along.
 We promise we’re not listening.)

 A Goofy Movie details a struggling father-son relationship.
 The relationship just happens to be between two animated and upright dogs that have horribly endearing laughs.
 The plot begins when the angsty son, Max Goof, turns a boring school assembly (maybe… is that what it was?) into a live concert in which he imitates Powerline, a famous pop singer who also happens to be an upright dog, in order to impress a girl, Roxanne (who is also a dog, kind of).
 But before Max even gets to school, he belts out an awesome tune called “After Today,” in which he longs for the day after today, when he and Roxanne will be dog-mates.

 Check out “After Today” and the school concert (“Stand Out”) below: